chrisquince/STRONG/README.md

 ```

 We are now ready to run STRONG from within the COG_pipe directory.
 Two example yamls are
-provided, for a high quality run of real data start from config.yaml but for this simple example
+provided in the SnakeNest directory, for a high quality run of real data start from config.yaml but for this simple example
 use test_config.yaml which assumes a maximum of 5 strains per MAG as explained below.
 This file will need to be edited though.
 The following edits are necessary: